JuliaS92/ProteoBench/docs/available-modules/6-subcellprofile-domlfq-protein-DIA-expl.md

 #### Troubleshooting:

-Since the Thermo DIA data .raw files were acquired using a staggered window approach it is highly recommended to convert and demultiplex the .RAW files first into .mzML using MSConvert.
-Detailed instructions for this process can be found [here](https://fragpipe.nesvilab.org/docs/tutorial_convert.html#convert-thermo-dia-raw-files-with-overlappingstaggered-windows).
+Since the gradients are only 21 minutes it might be beneficial to review settings related to retention time prediciton and alignment.

 ### Custom format